WhaleConnect/whaleconnect/tests/settings/readme.md

 # Test Settings Directory

-This directory should contain the settings file for NST's tests, which is excluded from version control.
+This directory should contain the settings file for WhaleConnect's tests, which is excluded from version control.

 ## File Format